Skip to main content

 Adverse Reactions/Side Effects

-Side effects reported with the administration of hydroxyzine pamoate are usually mild and transitory in nature.
+Side effects reported with the administration of hydroxyzine hydrochloride are usually mild and transitory in nature.

-Drowsiness is usually transitory and may disappear in a few days of continued therapy or upon reduction of the dose.
-Involuntary motor activity, including rare instances of tremor and convulsions, has been reported, usually with doses considerably higher than those recommended.
+Central Nervous System: Drowsiness is usually transitory and may disappear in a few days of continued therapy or upon reduction of dose.
+Involuntary motor activity including rare instances of tremor and convulsions have been reported, usually with doses considerably higher than those recommended.
 Clinically significant respiratory depression has not been reported at recommended doses.

 Overdosage

-The most common manifestation of overdosage of hydroxyzine pamoate is hypersedation.
+The most common manifestation of hydroxyzine overdosage is hypersedation.
 Other reported signs and symptoms were convulsions, stupor, nausea and vomiting.
 As in the management of overdosage with any drug, it should be borne in mind that multiple agents may have been taken.

 If vomiting has not occurred spontaneously, it should be induced.
 Immediate gastric lavage is also recommended.
 General supportive care, including frequent monitoring of the vital signs and close observation of the patient, is indicated.
-Hypotension, though unlikely, may be controlled with intravenous fluids and vasopressors ( do not use epinephrine as hydroxyzine counteracts its pressor action).
-Caffeine and Sodium Benzoate Injection, USP, may be used to counteract central nervous system depressant effects.
+Hypotension, though unlikely, may be controlled with intravenous fluids and levarterenol or metaraminol.
+Do not use epinephrine as hydroxyzine counteracts its pressor action.

 Hydroxyzine overdose may cause QT prolongation and Torsade de Pointes.
 ECG monitoring is recommended in cases of hydroxyzine overdose.